electrikmilk/cherrilang.org/language/custom-actions.md

 You can define your own actions containing variables, calls to other actions etc. that you can then reference anywhere.

+Custom actions have no scope and are able to modify variables outside of their statement body.

 To define your own action, use the following syntax:

 ```